Lukasdotcom/fantasy-manager/README.md

 ## Production or Installation

 There are 2 options to run this Sqlite and Mariadb.
 If you are unsure I would recommend sqlite it is faster.
+If you would like to install this without docker-compose you can use the (Non-Docker)

 ### Sqlite